International Year One in Accounting and Finance

 This module will introduce you to theories and practices of business organisations.
 The internal structures and relations of businesses are covered as along with their interactions with the external economic, legal, social and technological environments.
 Explanations are offered of how the organisation of businesses is shaped by the behaviour of individuals, groups and organisations, and by the external influences of markets, industries and the macroeconomic environment.
 Special attention is given to considerations of businesses ethics and values.

 On successful completion of the module, you will be able to: discuss the different types of business and their role in the economy, with a particular focus on entrepreneurs; discuss various leadership and people management theories; demonstrate self-awareness of personal contributions to teams and business; explain organisation structure and functions, and the role of corporate governance; describe the market mechanisms and the role of government in market economies and discuss the importance of conducting business and themselves in a socially responsible manner.

-Academic Lead at Kingston University International Study Centre
+Kingston University International Study Centre

 Each year, students from around the world choose to study their pathway programme with us.
 Discover why here.